thruthesky/easystate/README.md

 # EasyState

-* EasyState is the easiest and the simplest Flutter state managemnt package for beginners.
+* EasyState is the easiest and the simplest Flutter state management package for beginners.

 * This is not the perfect state manager, but will give you great understanding about what state management is.